exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

 Background
 ----------

 Virtually all large scientific and engineering codes are too large to be practically usable with a single 'computing unit'.
 Most problems are broken down into smaller parts and distributed across several 'computing units'.
 In many cases these 'computing elements' do not share the same memory addressing space, or distributed memory architecture.
-This introduces the need to communicate data and synchronize the solution procedure across these 'computing elements'. ``NeoFOAM``, like many others uses `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>` to achieve this, with each 'computing unit' referred to as an ``MPI rank`` (``rank``).
-Note: for shared memory architecture (including GPU computing) see `executor.rst <executor.rst>`.
+This introduces the need to communicate data and synchronize the solution procedure across these 'computing elements'. ``NeoFOAM`` uses `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ to achieve this, with each 'computing unit' referred to as an ``MPI rank`` (``rank``).
+Note: for shared memory architecture (including GPU computing), see `executor.rst <https://exasim-project.com/NeoFOAM/latest/basics/executor.html>`_.
 Fundamentally 2 problems need to be solved:

-1. How should the global computation be partitioned and distributed across the ``ranks``.
+1. How should the global computation be partitioned and distributed across ``ranks``?.
-2. What data needs be communicated between which ``ranks``.
+2. What data needs to be communicated between which ``ranks``?.

 For scalable solutions, it's crucial to 'mask' communication costs.
 Data communication should occur in parallel with the main computation to avoid holding it up and to reduce overheads.
 Broadly this is achieved by non-blocking communication between ``ranks`` in conjunction with the minimization of the frequency and size of the communication.
 Since the communication architecture informs the partitioning, we will discuss this first.